Esha Ness

-Esha Ness, also written Eshaness, is a peninsula on the west coast of Northmavine, on the island of Mainland, Shetland, Scotland.
+Esha Ness, also written Eshaness (/scz/ AYSH-nəs), is a peninsula on the west coast of Northmavine, on the island of Mainland, Shetland, Scotland.
 Esha Ness Lighthouse is located on the west coast of the peninsula, just south of Calder's Geo.
 The lighthouse was designed by David Alan Stevenson and commissioned in 1929.
 The hamlet of Tangwick contains the Tangwick Haa, a former Laird's house that has been a museum since 1987.

 Geology

-Esha Ness and the surrounding rocks are the remnants of a stratovolcano, which was active around 395 MYA.
+Esha Ness and the surrounding rocks are the remnants of a stratovolcano, which was active around 395 million years ago.
 The rocks testify that eruptions were violent and explosive, with the ignimbrite of Grind o da Navir being a deposit from pyroclastic flows.
 The island of Muckle Ossa is what remains of the main vent of the Esha Ness volcano, while Kirn o Slettans is a side-vent.

 Geography

 Esha Ness is on the west coast of Northmavine on the island of Mainland, Shetland.
 It lies to the northwest of St Magnus Bay, to the north of Papa Stour.
 There are several small settlements in the peninsula, including Stenness and Tangwick in the south, Braewick and Braehoulland in the east, and Ure near the north coast.
 The principal road running through the peninsula is the B9078 road which passes near Braewick and West Heogaland to the coast, ending at Stenness.
 Calder's Geo is a large geo that cuts into the western black volcanic cliffs of Esha Ness.
 To the north of the geo is a sea cave that has been measured at more than one and a half times the size of "Frozen Deep", a chamber in Reservoir Hole under Cheddar Gorge in Somerset, potentially making it the largest natural chamber in Britain.

 There are numerous blowholes in the vicinity, notably the Holes of Scraada in a cleft where the sea appears about 300 yards from the cliff line on the west coast.
 There are also a number of giant boulder fields along the cliffsides, with rocks deposited from the cliffs during storms, and various islands offshore from Esha Ness including Dore Holm, the Isle of Stenness, and the Skerry of Eshaness, a small island about 1,200 yards off the south coast.
 About two and a half miles from the small inlet of Hamna Voe is Ossa Skerry.